Email filters for invoices: why they break and what actually works

 Once you've set your search criteria, apply a label like "Invoices/2026" and optionally mark as important.
 This at least groups your invoices together so you can find them in one place.

-Outlook Rules for Invoices
+Outlook rules for invoices

 Outlook uses "Rules" instead of filters.
 Go to Settings → Mail → Rules → Add new rule.
 You can filter by sender, subject keywords, and whether the email has attachments.
 A solid rule looks like: